waikereru/waikereru.github.io/_pages/team.md

 {% include figure image_path="/assets/images/people/PeopleGraemeAtkins.jpg" %}

 Graeme has an unrivalled knowledge of Tairāwhiti native plants, animals, fish and reptiles.
 He’s our go-to-man for rare and endangered species of plants for the 1769 Seed Archive, and advisor on mātauranga taiao for Waikereru.

+### Steve Sawyer

+At the end of 2002, Anne and Jeremy contacted **[Steve Sawyer](/assets/documents/TheBirdWhispererSteveSawyer.pdf)**, who was about to leave the Department of Conservation to set up his own ecological restoration business, [Ecoworks NZ](http://www.ecoworks.co.nz/).
+Steve is a vital part of the Longbush project, bringing vision and expertise to its execution.

+{% include figure image_path="/assets/images/people/PeopleSteveSawyer.jpg" %}

+Steve coordinates the Kiwi Recovery Programme in the Gisborne-East Coast Region.
+He is an expert in pest and weed control, and native reptile and seabird restoration.
+He and his Ecoworks NZ team were the first in the world to successfully use acoustic attraction methods to establish breeding grey faced petrel and fluttering shearwater (at Young Nick’s Head), and a breeding colony of gannets.

 ## Kai tiaki, Rene Orchiston Pā Harakeke